 a series of measures aimed at encouraging the involvement of fathers in family care (including supplementing remuneration in the case of parental leave taken by the employed father);

 permits for specialist visits for staff suffering from serious diseases and for the assistance in school activities at home to children with specific learning disabilities.

 This solution will enable significant benefits to all the employees, including the reduction of operational and financial risks, the simplification of the structures, the expansion of investment opportunities, as well as the gradual increase to 3.5% of the contribution paid by the company in favour of new recruits and colleagues on duty.

 TRAINING AND AWARENESS ACTIVITIES

-The signing of several agreements on training plans also enabled to reap the financing opportunities offered by the Fondo Banche e Assicurazioni (Banks and Insurance Fund).
+The signing of several agreements on training plans with the Trade Unions also enabled to seize the financing opportunities offered by the Fondo Banche e Assicurazioni (Banks and Insurance Fund).